MicrosoftDocs/windows-dev-docs/uwp/cpp-and-winrt-apis/concurrency-2.md

 }
 else
 {
-    // will throw appropriate exception if in cancelled or error state auto results = async.GetResults();
+    // will throw appropriate exception if in canceled or error state auto results = async.GetResults();
 }
 ```